 How do we raise kids in the way we want them to go?
 As parents we should be thinking about these questions because it informs how we parent.

-Because I want my children to be considerate, I encourage them to be kind.
-Just like the story about my daughter and her classmate, I observe the way my kids interact with their friends so that together, we can praise the kindness and correct the hurt.
+I want my children to be considerate, so I encourage them to be kind.
+Just like the story about my daughter and her classmate, I observe the ways my children interact with their friends so that together, we can praise the kindness and correct the hurt.

 Be Involved with the World Around You